By Liz Aitken, Founder Carefully Sorted

-Top tips for how to declutter especially during coronavirus
+Top tips for how to start decluttering

 “I don’t have time.
 I can’t be bothered.”
 How often do we find ourselves repeating the same statements when we’re faced with a task we thought about doing but actually never did?